rseah145/smw-term2/Journal_3_notes/Section A.md

 ### klist.exe goto commands for troubleshooting Keberos Authentication

-Note: Pipe into more for viewing each line, line-by-line is optional " | more", just remove " | more" from the command to view it without viewing the output line-by-line
+Note: Pipe into more for viewing line-by-line is optional " | more", just remove " | more" from the command to view it without viewing the output line-by-line

 #### Help menu
 klist -?